play-co/comet/NOTES.md

 High Priority
 * Prefab
-    - Variant children added to instances not updating other instances
     - Investigate ReferenceRoot constraint to only keep unique transform props, all others go to parent model
 * Copy paste
     - Paste logic needs tightening: